 We also have a mind that can be trained to push through hardships we never thought we could.

 Core JKD is about getting the body and mind processing our environment at its optimum levels to succeed against opponents who are a threat to our survival.

 When confronted by an attacker—or multiple attackers—who wish to harm or kill us, our options have to be pared down to the minimum required to keep us alive.

 That means that a lot of the fancy or flashy moves you might see in other martial arts—techniques kept in a system because the founder of the art determined they were required at the time of its development—may have no basis or function in the Core JKD environment.

 "...they work to death trying to maintain the art, where our goal is to maintain the individual."

 This doesn’t mean that some of our methods or techniques won’t look flashy—some might—but there is a deeper level of understanding as to why those movements are taught.
-For example, the Savate fuete (whipping kick) can look flashy, but it is actually a very focused, pinpoint kick that applies a lot of force through a small surface area.
-It can be highly effective for the practitioner who is able to use it.
+For example, the Core JKD Hatchet kick can look flashy, but it is actually a very focused, pinpoint kick that applies a lot of force through a small surface area.
+It can be highly effective for the practitioner who uses it.

 Not everyone is able to use it for reasons of injury, flexibility, balance, etc. For those students, it isn’t forced upon them.